 Vertical gardens can be designed for both inside and outside walls.
 The benefits are many.
 Most obvious are aesthetic.
 “When I walk by, it’s calming, just a little more serene, maybe a little bohemian,” says one living wall owner in this Wall Street Journal story.
 “I call it Prozac on a wall,” says another.
 A living wall adds color, texture and interest.
 But that’s not all.
 Having a wall of plants will naturally filter the air, removing pollutants that make indoor air often more dangerous than out.
 Indoor living walls provide insulating value, reducing heating and cooling costs.
 On outside walls, a vertical garden will help protect the structure from strong sunlight as well as keep it cool.
 Outside living walls also shield the inside from noise.
 Inside living walls improve acoustics. (more…)

-It’s August and there’s plenty of late summer chores to be done in the garden.
-But it’s also the time to plan for your indoor, winter garden.
+It’s August and there’s plenty of late summer chores to be done outside.
+But it’s also the time to start planning your indoor garden for fresh, winter harvests.
 The bounty you’re enjoying now from you outdoor garden will be sorely missed once the frost forms and the snow flies.
-But if you plan now, you can enjoy fresh greens, herbs — even tomatoes! — from a carefully planned indoor garden.
+But if you plan now, you can enjoy fresh greens, herbs — even tomatoes! — from a carefully planned indoor winter garden.
 Or maybe you just want to brighten your indoor environment during the cold dark months with beautiful indoor plants or flowers.
-And, planning your indoor gardens now, allows you to take advantage of off-season special deals when buying the containers, lights, and hydroponic equipment you’ll need.
-Starting now means you can surprise your holiday guests with fresh salads and herbs despite the winter wonderland.
+And, planning now, allows you to take advantage of off-season special deals when buying the containers, indoor grow lights, and hydroponic supplies you’ll need.
+Starting now means you can surprise your holiday guests with fresh salads and herbs despite the winter wonderland. (more…)

 My grandparents always called it “setting out plants.”
 We know the process of introducing our indoor raised or recently purchased seedlings to the outdoors as “hardening off.”
 Whatever you call it, the gradual introduction of your tender young plants to the cold, cruel world of the outdoors needs to be done with attention and patience.
 You wouldn’t just push your children out the door without some experience of what they were about to face, would you?
 Your plants are like your children.
 They need to adapt to conditions outside the home.